Topological Mott transition in a two band model of spinless fermions with on-site Coulomb repulsion: Model and method

 In the Hubbard model at half filling, a gap opens at the Mott-Hubbard phase transition point.
 It was shown in \cite{4}, that this phase transition is similar to the Peierls transition.
 The effective $\lambda$-field is determined by an unknown phase, its value corresponds to the minimum of the action.
-According to numerical analysis the phase equal to $\pi$, the cell doubles, the gap opens at a critical value of the on-site repulsion.